Backlog

 Reset size estimates

 When reassigning a story, the original team's size estimate is removed.
-This allows the new team resize it based on their own processes and capacity, ensuring accurate planning.
+This allows the new team to resize it based on their own processes and capacity, ensuring accurate planning.